 Technical SEO covers a vast array of elements that sit behind the front end of a website.
 These all help to increase crawlability, content discovery and server side optimisation that all work together to give the user the best experience possible.

 We covered a number of points in part 1 of our technical SEO checklist including, XML Sitemaps, the robots.txt file, linking content together through internal linking and migration from HTTP to HTTPS.
 Covering these areas and those covered in this post should help you continue your journey to a well optimised and user-friendly website.

 In part two of our technical SEO checklist, we look at:

 Check for broken links

 What are broken links?

 Broken links can be either; links to content that sit on your website.
-These can be either internal links, or links to other website.
+These can be either internal links or links to another website.
 These are external links.